 - All theatre equipment must be operated by designated De Anza College technical crew members.

 - VPAC is not responsible for providing scenery, props, or furniture.
-Items stored in VPAC belong to the Creative Arts Department and are not available for use by rental groups.

 - The renter or the renter’s personnel are not allowed in the projection booth, except with permission from the Auditorium Manager.

 - A $275.00 mandatory cleaning fee will be charged per day for each event.
 This cleaning will take place after the event and will include cleaning and stocking of bathrooms, vacuuming, emptying of trash, etc.

 - The renter will be charged an additional $70/hour if the event takes longer than four hours to clean.

 - The renter must place all trash in receptacles or trash bags.